A-Shannidhya/Patient-Management/README.md

 | PUT    | `/{id}`          | Update a patient by ID      |
 | DELETE | `/{id}`          | Delete a patient by ID      |

+Billing-related endpoints are available for managing patient billing (e.g. create bill, get billing history, update payment status).

 ---

 ## Event Streaming & RPC

-- **Kafka Events**: When patient records are created, updated, or deleted, relevant events are published to Kafka topics.
+- **Kafka Events**: When patient records or billing operations are created, updated, or deleted, relevant events are published to Kafka topics.
 This supports real-time updates, integration with other systems, and audit trails.
-- **gRPC Services**: Exposes core patient management actions (CRUD) via gRPC endpoints for efficient inter-service communication in distributed environments.
+- **gRPC Services**: Exposes core patient management and billing actions (CRUD and billing operations) via gRPC endpoints for efficient inter-service communication in distributed environments.

 ---